Behzad-rabiei/behzad-rabiei/README.md

-### Hi there 😃👋
+### Hey there 👋
- I’m currently at [TogetherCrew](https://www.togethercrew.com/), diving into Web3 worlds and crafting community-first analytics and backend magic!
+ I’m currently at [TogetherCrew](https://www.togethercrew.com/), diving into Web3 worlds and crafting community-first analytics and backend magic!🌐
 <hr/>

 ## 💼 Technical Skills